k98kurz/packify/dox.md

 ### `UsageError(BaseException)`

+Raised when a condition for proper usage of packify is not met.
 Used with tressa as a replacement for assert and AssertionError.

 ### `Packable(Protocol)`